MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-orientation.md

 ## Get oriented with the Step card

-In addition to the **Next Step** and **Go Back** buttons, the Step card includes several buttons and user interface (UI) elements that help you perform various actions.
+In addition to the **Next** and **Back** buttons, the Step card includes several buttons and user interface (UI) elements that help you perform various actions.

 ![Step card buttons](media/operator-step-card-orientation.PNG "Step card buttons")

-Here is a description of the buttons and other UI elements on the Step card.
+Here's a description of the buttons and other UI elements on the Step card.

 | Number | UI element | Name | Purpose |
 |---|---|---|---|